Earl of Wessex: Fictional characters

 1971 film Rum Runners includes a character named Lord William Percival Hammond, Marquess of Wessex, played by Clive Revill, a love interest of actress Linda Larue (Brigitte Bardot).
 During the film, the character introduces himself as “William Percival Rupert Plantagenet Hammond, 14th Marquess of Wessex, 11th Earl of Shetland, 17th Viscount of Fair Isle”.

-The main antagonist in the 1998 film Shakespeare in Love is named “Lord Wessex” and played by Colin Firth.
+A character in the 1998 film Shakespeare in Love, called “Lord Wessex”, was played by Colin Firth.
 The Sunday Telegraph newspaper reported that Prince Edward was drawn to the title after watching the film.